 The Roman’s crucifixion caused death because of the scourging.
 It was a brutal whipping with objects on the whip strands.
 The whip barbs would claw away skin, flesh and muscle down to the bone.
-The scourging was just short of killing the person.
+And the scourging was done just short of killing the person.

 At one time, the person scourged was then bound to a tree.
 Later they replaced the tree with a timber gallows or Roman cross.
 Death was slow, painful and public.
 Death was by suffocation.

 Sometimes soldiers or passersby took pity on a person hanging on a Roman cross.
 So they would give the person “vinegar” – a low quality wine with myrrh.
 And this would help dull the mind and relieve the pain, and perhaps hasten the death by suffocation.
 (The person had to stand on their foot rest, as hanging by the arms would suffocate them.)

 But when offered, Jesus refuses the drug.

 The Romans put up a sign, as they commonly did to deter others.

 And the sign over the head of Jesus on the Roman cross said, “THIS IS THE KING OF THE JEWS.“

 The location of crucifixions was near a road in a public place.
 This made a public warning of criminal behaviors people should avoid.

 The Romans crucified Jesus near other convicted criminals, as was commonly done along the roadway.

 And his accusers came to mock him there, challenging him to come down if he really were Messiah.